Minions (film): Marketing

-Bloomberg News estimated that Universal Pictures spent $593 million in ads and promotions for the film.
-Television advertisements were spent at $26.1 million.
-Universal described the film's promotional campaign as the "largest and most comprehensive" in its history.
+Bloomberg News estimated that Universal Pictures spent $593 million promoting Minions, including $26.1 million on television advertisements; it described the promotion as the "largest and most comprehensive" in the distributor's history.
+It also featured 850 toy brands, as well as partners included McDonald's, Chiquita, and General Mills.
 In April 2015, Pantone announced the creation of a new official Pantone color, "Minion Yellow", in partnership with Illumination.
-A series of comics and graphic novels based on the film were published by Titan Comics and launched in June.
-McDonald's released a promotion for the film's toy set offered in their Happy Meals between June and July.
+Titan Comics published a series of comics and graphic novels based on the film in June.
+As a promotional tie-in, Minions Paradise was released.

 Release

 Theatrical

-Minions premiered at the Odeon Leicester Square in London on June 11, 2015, followed by a premiere on June 27, at the Shrine Auditorium in Los Angeles.
-The film was originally scheduled for general release on December 19, 2014, but it was pushed back to July 10, 2015, due to Universal's satisfaction with the successful release of Despicable Me 2 (2013) and desire to exploit fully the merchandising potential of Minions.
+Minions debuted at the Odeon Leicester Square in London on June 11, 2015, followed by a premiere on June 27, at the Shrine Auditorium in Los Angeles.
+The film was initially scheduled for release on December 19, 2014, but was postponed to July 10, 2015.
+This shift was reportedly made in response to Universal's satisfaction with the successful release of Despicable Me 2 (2013) and desire to exploit fully the merchandising potential of Minions.

 Home media

-Universal Pictures Home Entertainment released Minions on Blu-ray and DVD on December 8, 2015.
-Physical copies contain three short films: Cro Minion, Competition, and Binky Nelson Unpacified.
+Universal Pictures Home Entertainment released Minions for digital download on November 24, 2015, and on Blu-ray and DVD on December 8.
+Physical copies contain behind-the-scenes featurettes; a deleted scene; an interactive world map; short films Cro Minion, Competition, and Binky Nelson Unpacified; and a trailer of The Secret Life of Pets (2016).
+Minions was the best-selling home-video release of December.
+Blu-ray accounted for 67 percent of its sales, along with the home-media release of Ant-Man.
+By the end of 2015, the physical release had grossed about $95.7 million.
+A 4K Ultra HD Blu-ray version was released in 2017.